 I had the pleasure of interviewing Michael Pollan when he came to Jackson Hole as the keynote speaker for a wellness event.
 Considered the voice of the modern food movement, he is the bestselling author of many books, including The Omnivore’s Dilemma: A Natural History of Four Meals.
 I was also privileged to interview another food hero of mine — food luminary Dr. Marion Nestle, author of Food Politics.
 Dr. Nestle coined the term “food environment,” meaning we tend to eat what surrounds us.
 This has turned out to be an important concept for me as I teach people how to eat to prevent Alzheimer’s.
 The first thing we focus on is clearing out the fridge, freezer and pantry of the foods that are not good for brain health.

-I began teaching Brain Works cooking classes in 2015 as part of an 8-week dementia prevention course created by Dr. Martha Stearn of the Cognitive Health Institute of St. John’s Medical Center in Jackson, Wyoming.
+I began teaching brain healthy cooking classes in 2015 as part of Brain Works, an 8-week dementia prevention course created by Dr. Martha Stearn of the Cognitive Health Institute of St. John’s Medical Center in Jackson, Wyoming.
 Brain Works participants learn to incorporate healthy habits into their daily routines based on the latest Alzheimer’s prevention research.
 Besides cooking with brain healthy foods, students learn how to prevent cognitive decline with movement, mindfulness, meditation, brain games and good sleep hygiene.

-The response to Brain Works has been tremendous.
+The response to Brain Health Kitchen cooking classes has been tremendous.
 People are worried about cognitive decline.
 Everywhere I go, I meet people who are touched by the tragedy of Alzheimer’s disease.
 As the baby boomer population moves into older age groups in unprecedented numbers, epidemiologists are predicting an epidemic of Alzheimer’s and dementia.
-I’ve taught Brain Works cooking classes to hundreds of motivated students who want to reduce their risk and improve their cognitive function as they age.
-(Learn more about Brain Works cooking classes and the dementia prevention program here.)
+I’ve taught Brain Health Kitchen cooking classes to nearly a thousand motivated students who want to reduce their risk and improve their cognitive function as they age.
+(Learn more about Brain Works Boot Camp in Jackson Hole here.)

 Life in Jackson Hole